linuxsoftware/ls.joyous/docs/topics/calendar.rst

 Displays all the events in the database ignoring site boundaries.
 See :class:`GeneralCalendarPage <ls.joyous.models.GeneralCalendarPage>`.

+GeneralCalendarPage is disabled by default.
+Use ``GeneralCalendarPage.is_creatable = True`` to enable it.

 .. _SpecificCalendarPage:

 SpecificCalendarPage
 --------------------
 Displays only those events which are children of itself.
 See :class:`SpecificCalendarPage <ls.joyous.models.SpecificCalendarPage>`.

+SpecificCalendarPage is disabled by default.
+Use ``SpecificCalendarPage.is_creatable = True`` to enable it.

 Derive your own
 ----------------